What steps to take to avoid negative economic consequences and image damage from a corporate identity theft.

 - The monitoring of users’ activities and the performance of regular security audits to highlight the presence of vulnerabilities in their systems and take appropriate countermeasures.

 To reinforce one’s security levels, it may be useful to use MFA (Multi Factor Authentication) authentication, based not only on the use of a user name and password, but also on other identification factors alongside them.
-Other factors that can be used include biometric data, such as a fingerprint or iris scan, or an OTP (One Time Password) code, or even the possession of a device such as a smartphone or a securit or badge.
+Other factors that can be used include biometric data, such as a fingerprint or iris scan, or an OTP (One Time Password) code, or even the possession of a device such as a smartphone or a security badge.
 By combining these different factors, a more robust security environment can be created.

 A further possibility is the use of SSI (Self Sovereign Identity), a decentralised digital identity model applied via Blockchain that is based on giving the user back control of his or her personal information, bypassing the presence of an Identify Provider as is the case with the identification systems currently prevalent.